Kludex/mangum/README.md

 ## Usage

-The `Mangum` adapter class is designed to wrap any ASGI application, accepting various configuration options, returning a callable.
+The `Mangum` adapter class is designed to wrap any ASGI application and returns a callable.
 It can wrap an application and be assigned to the handler:

 ```python
 from mangum import Mangum